Prabhat2Space/C-DSA/Day2/summeray_DAY_2.md

 ```
-** From a compiler's point of view, let's analyze the given C code and explain the concepts used in it: **
+From a compiler's point of view, analyze the given C code and explain the concepts used in it:

-** Header Inclusion: The code begins with #include<stdio.h>, which is a preprocessor directive to include the standard input-output library in the program.
+Header Inclusion: The code begins with #include<stdio.h>, which is a preprocessor directive to include the standard input-output library in the program.
 This allows the program to use functions like printf() and scanf().

 Function Declaration: The code defines a function power() that calculates the power of a base number raised to an exponent.
 The function takes two parameters, base and expo, both of type long long, and returns a long long value.
 This function recursively computes the power using repeated multiplication.
 Recursion: The power() function uses recursion to compute the power.
 It checks if the exponent is 0, in which case it returns 1 (base case).
 Otherwise, it multiplies the base by the result of power(base, expo-1).

 Input and Output: In the main() function, the program prompts the user to enter the base and the exponent using printf() and reads the input using scanf().
 It then calls the power() function with the provided base and exponent, and prints the result using printf().

 Integer Overflow: It's worth noting that this code may encounter integer overflow for large inputs, especially for the result of base^expo.
-Since the return type and input types are long long, it mitigates the risk, but care should be taken when dealing with very large exponents. **
+Since the return type and input types are long long, it mitigates the risk, but care should be taken when dealing with very large exponents.

 ## Code 2 : Code to generate a Fibonacci series up to the nth term
 ```c